 The world’s earliest photographs are on display in the UAE.
 Louvre Abu Dhabi has opened an exhibition of some of the earliest known photographs.
 Taken outside a Western context: ‘Photographs: An Early Album of the World’.

-More than 250 of the earliest photographs enlightening the past of the world, including the Middle East, with images from Saudi Arabia and Egypt, as well as some of the oldest images taken in India, the Philippines and elsewhere.
+More than 250 of the earliest photographs enlightening the past of the world.
+This including the Middle East, with images from Saudi Arabia and Egypt.
+As well as some of the oldest images taken in India, the Philippines and elsewhere.

-HE Mohamed Khalifa Al Mubarak, Chairman of the Department of Culture and Tourism – Abu Dhabi, said: “Photography is one of the most important tools that has contributed to documenting the history of the world and its diverse cultures.
-In order to showcase part of our inspiring human heritage, we present the exhibition Photographs 1842 – 1896: An Early Album of the World at Louvre Abu Dhabi.
-The exhibition is yet another example of the richness of Abu Dhabi’s cultural scene, which is a mix of the world’s cultures and arts, making Abu Dhabi a cultural destination for visitors from around the world.
-When visiting Louvre Abu Dhabi this summer, visitors will be able to travel to new places and explore different regions of the world through the eyes of 19th Century European travellers in the museum’s first-ever photography exhibition.”
+HE Mohamed Khalifa Al Mubarak, Chairman of the Department of Culture and Tourism – Abu Dhabi.
+He said: “Photography is one of the most important tools that has contributed to documenting the history of the world.
+In order to showcase part of our inspiring human heritage, we present the exhibition Photographs 1842 – 1896: An Early Album of the World.
+The exhibition is yet another example of the richness of Abu Dhabi’s cultural scene.
+Which is a mix of the world’s cultures and arts, making Abu Dhabi a cultural destination for visitors from around the world.
+When visiting Louvre Abu Dhabi this summer, visitors will be able to travel to new places.
+And they will explore different regions of the world through the eyes of 19th Century European travellers in the museum’s first-ever photography exhibition.”

 A World of Exchanges, Photographs 1842 – 1896: An Early Album of the World’ is running at Louvre Abu Dhabi from April 25 to July 13.